redis/redis-doc/topics/lua-api.md

 (error) ERR Error running script (call to b0345693f4b77517a711221050e76d24ae60b7f7): @user_script:1: @user_script: 1: Wrong number of args calling Redis command from script
 ```

+Note that the call can fail due to various reasons, see [Execution under low memory conditions](/topics/eval-intro#execution-under-low-memory-conditions) and [Script flags](#script-flags)

 To handle Redis runtime errors use `redis.pcall() instead.

 ### <a name="redis.pcall()"></a> `redis.pcall(command [,arg...])`